HackYourFutureBelgium/home/curriculum/encapsulation.md

 # Encapsulation

-> Find the Module repository [right here](https://github.com/hackyourfuturebelgium/encapsulation)
+> 3 weeks.
+Find the Module repository [right here](https://github.com/hackyourfuturebelgium/encapsulation)

 Up until now you've been learning how to break your code into more, smaller pieces based on the role it plays in your application.
 Learning to do this is a critical skill but as you've probably noticed, it is difficult to manage projects when your code is in so spread out.